uniphil/trc-plaintext/TRC-2015-Executive-Summary.md

 The report recommended that the =^Broadcasting Act= be revised to address these gaps.
 As of 2014, these provisions of the Act remain unchanged.

-As Canada’s national public broadcaster, the Canadian Broadcasting Corporation (CBC/ Radio-Canada) is responsible for fulfilling national broadcasting policy.
+As Canada’s national public broadcaster, the Canadian Broadcasting Corporation (=|CBC=Canadian Broadcasting Corporation=/ Radio-Canada) is responsible for fulfilling national broadcasting policy.
 For many years, it has been providing a minimum level of Aboriginal radio and television programming and news, in a few specific regions, including some Aboriginal-language programming, especially in northern Canada.
-In the Commission’s view, the budget cuts to the CBC over the past decade have significantly reduced and further limited its capacity to provide <!-- page 348 -->Aboriginal programming and dedicated news coverage on Aboriginal issues, and to increase the number of Aboriginal people in staff and leadership positions.
+In the Commission’s view, the budget cuts to the =|CBC=Canadian Broadcasting Corporation= over the past decade have significantly reduced and further limited its capacity to provide <!-- page 348 -->Aboriginal programming and dedicated news coverage on Aboriginal issues, and to increase the number of Aboriginal people in staff and leadership positions.
-As of March 31, 2014, Aboriginal people made up 1.6% of the CBC workforce, well below the demographic makeup of Aboriginal people, who represent 4.3% of the total Canadian population.[^243]
+As of March 31, 2014, Aboriginal people made up 1.6% of the =|CBC=Canadian Broadcasting Corporation= workforce, well below the demographic makeup of Aboriginal people, who represent 4.3% of the total Canadian population.[^243]

-The Aboriginal Peoples Television Network (APTN), an independent, non-profit broadcaster, has taken a leadership role since the 1990s, in part to make up for the programming and scheduling limitations of CBC/Radio-Canada, to provide nationwide programming and news that reflects Aboriginal peoples’ perspectives, concerns, and experiences.
+The Aboriginal Peoples Television Network (=|APTN=Aboriginal Peoples Television Network=), an independent, non-profit broadcaster, has taken a leadership role since the 1990s, in part to make up for the programming and scheduling limitations of =|CBC=Canadian Broadcasting Corporation=/Radio-Canada, to provide nationwide programming and news that reflects Aboriginal peoples’ perspectives, concerns, and experiences.
-The APTN has provided an outlet for Aboriginal journalists, producers, directors, writers, artists, and musicians, and attracts a wide Aboriginal and non-Aboriginal Canadian and international audience.[^244]
+The =|APTN=Aboriginal Peoples Television Network= has provided an outlet for Aboriginal journalists, producers, directors, writers, artists, and musicians, and attracts a wide Aboriginal and non-Aboriginal Canadian and international audience.[^244]
-As of 2014, over 75% of APTN employees were Aboriginal, and 28% of its programming was broadcast in various Aboriginal languages.[^245]
+As of 2014, over 75% of =|APTN=Aboriginal Peoples Television Network= employees were Aboriginal, and 28% of its programming was broadcast in various Aboriginal languages.[^245]
-In the Commission’s view, the APTN is well positioned to provide media leadership to support the reconciliation process.
+In the Commission’s view, the =|APTN=Aboriginal Peoples Television Network= is well positioned to provide media leadership to support the reconciliation process.

 National public and private broadcasters must provide comprehensive and timely information and services to Aboriginal peoples and the Canadian public.

 #### Calls to Action

-84. We call upon the federal government to restore and increase funding to the CBC/RadioCanada, to enable Canada’s national public broadcaster to support reconciliation, and be properly reflective of the diverse cultures, languages, and perspectives of Aboriginal peoples, including, but not limited to:
+84. We call upon the federal government to restore and increase funding to the =|CBC=Canadian Broadcasting Corporation=/RadioCanada, to enable Canada’s national public broadcaster to support reconciliation, and be properly reflective of the diverse cultures, languages, and perspectives of Aboriginal peoples, including, but not limited to:

     1. Increasing Aboriginal programming, including Aboriginal-language speakers.